 The night sky, both beautiful and mysterious, has been the subject of campfire stories, ancient myths and awe for as long as there have been people.
 A desire to comprehend the Universe may well be humanity's oldest shared intellectual experience.
 Yet only recently have we truly begun to grasp our place in the vast cosmos.
 To learn about this journey of celestial discovery, from the theories of the ancient Greek astronomers to today's grandest telescopes, we invite you to experience From Earth to the Universe.
+This stunning, 30-minute voyage through space and time conveys, through sparkling sights and sounds, the Universe revealed to us by science.
+Viewers can revel in the splendour of the worlds in the Solar System and our scorching Sun.
+From Earth to the Universe takes the audience out to the colourful birthplaces and burial grounds of stars, and still further out beyond the Milky Way to the unimaginable immensity of a myriad galaxies.
+Along the way, the audience will learn about the history of astronomy, the invention of the telescope, and today’s giant telescopes that allow us to probe ever deeper into the Universe.
 (30min.)
 Grades 5-7

 Secret of the Cardboard Rocket

-Embark on an outstanding adventure as two children spend a night touring all the planets in our solar system alongside their ship's navigator, a rather plucky astronomy book.
-You will visit each planet and learn fun and interesting facts about them!
+Embark on an amazing adventure as two children spend a night touring the planets in our solar system alongside their ship’s navigator, a talking astronomy book.
+This continues to be one of the most popular shows in the fulldome industry world-wide.
+The narration track was edited in 2007 to account for the reclassification of Pluto as a Dwarf Planet.
 (40min.)
 Grades P-6

 Dawn of the Space Age